yeasy/learning_pickleball/en/appendix_equipment.md

 ## A6.4 Accessory Recommendations

-While not absolutely necessary, the following accessories can improve comfort and prevent injury:
+While not absolutely necessary, the following accessories can improve comfort and reduce injury risk:

 ### Wrist Guard